CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Yeah.
 I think the new products are of great interest.
 Bob just alluded to a big one.
 Some of them are tied to our platform enhancements.
 The first big one is our storage services layer, which is applicable to hyperconverged architectures for secondary environments.
 As Bob said, that's a really good play.
 There's lots of things there, particularly in the secondary storage space putting, if you will, our data services on top of modern architecture.
 We're doing a number of things also with our UX, our user experience capabilities, that's now going across almost all of our product line.
 We're getting extremely good feedback from our channel, our sales guys, and of course, our customers on all those enhancements.

-And then we went through our product line and did a number of things, what I call (52:02) on our recent sales kickoff around our VM protection.
+And then we went through our product line and did a number of things, what I call cloud-ize (52:02) on our recent sales kickoff around our VM protection.
 We're doing many more things with Live Sync.
 We're doing change block tracking.
 We're doing a number of instant access kind of capabilities, copy management, doing things in the orchestration space with not only DR, but dev-test, and many more.

 As Bob just alluded, one of the things we're getting really good feedback on is our SaaS offerings, be it end user, be it archive, be it backup, and of course, our managed services offerings as well.
 And again, as Bob alluded, these are all upon us in terms of new offerings and new solutions out there.
 Services side, we're doing some cool new things as well.
 Bob fell off the chair.